mariaalonzo16/travel-gallery/README.md

 ## Usage

-After the project files are downloaded, feel free to edit the HTML, CSS, and JavaScript files included with the `public` directory to edit the website as you see fit.
-To preview the changes you make to the code, you can open the `index.html` file in your web browser.
+After the project files are downloaded, feel free to edit the HTML, CSS, and JavaScript files.
+The HTML files can be found within the`pages` directory, while CSS files can be found within the `style` directory and JavaScript files can be found within the `js` directory.
+To preview the changes you make to the code, you can open the `index.html` root-directory file in your web browser.

 ## Roadmap